 The following put you at higher risk:

-- Having a specific genetic defect (called BRCA1 or BRCA2 mutation).
+- Having a specific genetic defect such as BRCA1 or BRCA2 mutation

 Some studies suggest that taking birth control pills in the previous 10 years slightly increases the risk for developing breast cancer.
 Other studies, however, show no such effect.

 Hormone replacement therapy with estrogens and progestins has been linked to a higher risk of breast cancer development.

 What Is Different About Breast Cancer in Younger Women?